Travel guide

 The Caribbean has much more to offer.
 These islands complete the most common routes, especially on cruises that combine several stops on the same trip.

 • Jamaica: Digicel and Flow dominate the network; good coverage in Montego Bay and Kingston.
-Plan available on the Jamaica eSIM.

 • Bahamas: solid connectivity in Nassau and the main islands, useful for excursions and cruises.
-See the Bahamas eSIM.

 How much data to take for the Caribbean

-Profile Data / week Typical usage
+Profile Data / week Typical use

 Light 1-3 GB WhatsApp, occasional maps, email